wangfowen/owenwangdotcom/_posts/2015-02-01-friendshipping.md

 One way to solve this is to find common interests we can both talk about and care about.
 But if we can't find one, another way is to try to care about their interests.
 If I don't know anything about the subject, it's a good chance to learn something new about it!
-Making an effort to listen and learn goes a long way.
+Making an effort to listen and actually care goes a long way.

 If you can't find a common interest, and even when you try to probe and learn more about theirs you find it's not working out, then maybe it just doesn't work